sg9011/wapesleague/README.md

 ### What is this repository for? ###

 This Repo Is For the WaPesLeague MixBot
-The Bot will run in discord and make it easy to sign in and out of a mix.
+The Bot will run in discord and make it easy to sign in and out of a mix room.
+A mix room is a 11 vs 11 football game room to which players can subscribe to a position.
+The bot manages the creation and closing of the rooms aswell aswell as the user interactions to that room.

 ### How does it work? ###